 You Won’t Be Able to Choose Who Gets What

 A will is a document that dictates how a person’s property should be distributed to beneficiaries after they pass away.
 Because a will is the only way to determine who gets what, without it, your heirs may end up with irrelevant items, or worse, nothing at all.
+So, often it is better to have a document that transfers ownership of your property, no matter what condition it is in, to a beneficiary so that it doesn’t end up in legal limbo.
+If you don’t have the time to make a comprehensive will, then at least making quitclaim deeds for your most important properties might be a good idea.
+Even if it comes with encumbrances, documented intent goes a long way in dictating inheritance.

 You Won’t Be Able to Create Conditions